The Food Project: Overview

 The core of The Food Project's program is employment of high school youth on farms in Lincoln and Roxbury, called the Summer Youth Program.
-Participants are hired in the Spring, with equal representation from the city and nearby suburbs, and are divided into crews of about 12 crew workers, a peer leader and a crew leader.
+Participants are hired in the spring, with equal representation from the city and nearby suburbs, and are divided into crews of about 12 crew workers, a peer leader and a crew leader.
 The program is 8 weeks long (now 6.5 due to budget), beginning in late June and ending in August to coincide with the Massachusetts public school calendar.
 There is also an academic year program and an internship program, both of which run throughout the year, though with fewer participants than the Summer Program.

-Crews are rotated throughout the growing season so each has experience working on the farms in Lincoln and Roxbury.
-In addition to doing farmwork and harvesting, all crews also work in local hunger-relief institutions like the Pine Street Inn, Revision House and Urban Farm and Rosie's Place, where they help serve food cooked from the vegetables they grow.
-Using this paradigm, summer crew workers experience all aspects of their labor, from planting and harvesting to food donation.

 There are three main working opportunities that youth may go through.
 They consist of the following: Seed Crew, Dirt Crew, and Root Crew.
 Each of the following crews are based on seniority with additional peer leader roles respectively.
 When first entering The Food Project, all youth must complete the Seed Crew summer year before having the chance to apply to the other aforementioned positions.

-Seed Crew is specifically limited to just the summer and can only be completed once.
-If you wish to continue, you may apply for either Dirt Crew or Root Crew positions.
-From here, there are two options which are based off age.
-If you are under 16 you can apply for Dirt Crew and if you are above 16 you can apply for Root Crew.
-Dirt Crew is only available for the academic year consisting of 3 trimesters, fall, winter, and spring.
-In Dirt Crew, youth learn about various solidarity, advocacy, and farming practices with more emphasis on an educational aspect.
-Root Crew is available for both the academic year and the summer.
-In Root Crew, youth are expected to be the face of the organization with heavy focus on leadership and initiative.
-Members of Root Crew are allowed to lead a wider scope of tasks, ranging from farmer's markets, serve and grow, and organization exchanges.
-Within these 3 Crews (Seed, Dirt, and Root), there are leadership positions within them.
-These roles are referred to as Peer Leaders.
-As a peer leader, youth are required to take a much larger leadership role often helping and guiding your fellow employees.
+Crews are rotated throughout the growing season so each has experience working on the farms in Lincoln and Roxbury.
+In addition to doing farmwork and harvesting, all crews also work in local hunger-relief institutions like the Pine Street Inn, Revision House and Urban Farm and Rosie's Place, where they help serve food cooked from the vegetables they grow.
+Using this paradigm, summer crew workers experience all aspects of their labor, from planting and harvesting to food donation.